The death of Stephen

 As those we love slip into the past

-Here in Britain, in the metropolis, death comes stealthily, as the ranks of old friends and lovers are thinned by the plague.
+Here in Britain, in the metropolis, death has come stealthily, as the ranks of old friends and lovers are thinned by the plague.
 Philip Lloyd-Bostock, an academic and novelist, was the first person I knew with AIDS.
-He died in 1985, two years after the epidemic began.
+He died in 1985, barely two years after the epidemic began.
 Since then, the number of those who have slipped into the past tense has grown steadily: Tim Swales, Eduardo Guimarães, Ramadan Muchoki.
 Perhaps you knew them too, or someone like them.
 May they rest in peace.
 In my address book crosses mark their names.
 The book becomes a garden of remembrance.

 My research assistant, Robert Maker Joseph, a sweet-tempered teacher who taught me much of what I was able to learn about his people, the Dinka, joined the southern rebel movement in 1984.
 In 1985 he was killed in action by Sudanese government troops outside the Southern town of Bentiu.
-His friend Zakaria Manyang Rok, who also helped me with the work I was doing in their home area, died in the Bahr-al-Ghazal famine of 1987-89.
+His friend Zakaria Manyang, who also helped me with the work I was doing in their home area, died in the Bahr al famine of 1987-89.
 And Benjamin Bol Akok, a former government minister who joined the rebellion, and who lived in my house in London for a while, with his wife, Adele Aluk, was killed in Ethiopia by his own comrades-in-arms.

 And so it has continued, year after year.
 There’s AIDS in Sudan also—the country is too close to the centre of the epidemic in Central Africa to have escaped.
-But in the midst of war and hunger, AIDS goes almost unnoticed: it is just one more in a bundle of afflictions.
+But in the midst of war and hunger, AIDS goes almost unnoticed: it is just one more in a bundle of life-threatening afflictions.

-Those gathered in the chapel where Steven Mathews’ body was delivered to the flames, young though most of them were, will all have had lists of other deaths in their minds.
+Those gathered in the chapel where Steven Mathews’ body was delivered to the flames, young though most of us were, will all have had lists of other deaths in their minds.
 New funerals remind us of old griefs; the dead rise up, revenants in the minds of mourners.
 And this, as every pulpit homily reminds us, is where they live on: in the recollections of those who survive.

-Recently I’ve been reading The Farewell Symphony, Edmund White’s sprawling AIDS elegy.
+I’ve been reading The Farewell Symphony, Edmund White’s sprawling AIDS elegy.
 The book is named after the composition by Haydn where the instrumentalists leave the stage, one by one, until only a single violin is left playing.
 In the book the narrator has the violinist’s role: towards the end the reader realises that the characters have all died, except the one who is telling the story.
 Ed White’s book is a roman à clef as well as an allegory, a memorial for those who figure in it, tactfully contradicting the metaphor of its title, touching its characters with the longevity of art.